anhcraft/palette/README.md

 ## Create GUI Handler
 A GUI handler is one that controls a GUI instance / view.

-Have a look at the test plugin:
+Take a look at the test plugin:
 ```java
 public class UpgradeGuiHandler extends GuiHandler implements Refreshable {
     public UpgradeGuiHandler() {